BenC134/AERSP-424-Final-Project/README.txt

-The gameplay for blackjack is controlled through project_main.cpp The main function for the game is located in game_function.cpp
+The gameplay for blackjack is controlled through project_main.cpp The main function for the game is located in game_function.cpp Other relevant classes and functions are defined in other files

 Select debugger to run game and answer prompts on the terminal to play rounds of blackjack.
 Game ends whenever player runs out